Last Updated on February 15, 2023 by DMEditor

 Initially released 35 years ago, Microsoft Project is a project management software that’s designed, developed, and sold by software giant Microsoft.

 In the early 1980s, the “project” software was only at its initial stages.
 Ron Bredehoeft, a PC enthusiast and a former IBM employee breathed life into this “idea” that was later to become Microsoft Project years later.
 Today, the software markets itself as “the cornerstone of the Microsoft Office Enterprise Project Management (EPM) product.”

 What we love about MS Project

 Signing up on Microsoft Project is simple as signing up on Wrike.
 The main difference is that Wrike requires your business email, contact details and other formalities to get you started.
 However, if you have an outlook email, you can easily sign in right away.

 You will notice signing up on Microsoft Project takes you directly to installing Microsoft Office or buying Office 365.
 In other words, it allows you access to Microsoft Office applications only.
-If you don’t prescribe to Microsoft applications, then you don’t need to proceed from here.
+If you don’t prescribe to the Microsoft app suite, then you don’t need to proceed from here.

 Management of Projects

 Streamlining your projects can only get easier on the Microsoft Project platform.
-And to help you keep track of your project successfully, Microsoft Project provides 3 types of management solutions:
+And to help you keep track of your project successfully (including issue tracking), Microsoft Project provides 3 types of management solutions: